tc39/notes/meetings/2018-09/sept-27.md

 MPT: Fair point, anyone want to make a proposal?

-MJN: I also support this, and I have an issue on the Temporal proposal to do this work when the OS supports it, but it's not in scope for Temporal now.
+MAJ: I also support this, and I have an issue on the Temporal proposal to do this work when the OS supports it, but it's not in scope for Temporal now.

 API: If you know your point in the GPS timeline, then you can add in leap seconds after the fact to compute your exact UTC time.
 I have a question for WH about what you were looking for.